 - A set of fossils & tools found in Mata Menge, Flores dated to 700 Ka: a partial jaw and some teeth associated with tools.
 The fossils suggest a small individual, even smaller than the Liang Bua people.

 In conclusion, the LB1 specimen seems to show some developmental issues (dentition, asymmetries, locomotion), but these may not imply a general pathology.
 Unfortunately the genetics do not help because no DNA material could be recovered, due to the hot environmental conditions in the site.
-LB1 looks not a good specimen on which to base the overall diagnosis of this species.
+LB1 mat not be a good specimen on which to base the overall diagnosis of this species.
 The rest of fossils can provide more partial conclusions but not yet an overall picture.
 The controversy will likely last long time, until we will find other relevant fossils from H. floresiensis or from other coexisting Homo populations.